Dutch Ethical Policy: Transmigration

-The policy first introduced the concept of transmigration from the overpopulated Java to the less densely-populated areas of Sumatra and Kalimantan with government-sponsored schemes from 1905 onwards.
-However, the numbers of people moved during the period of the policy was a tiny fraction of the increase in population in Java during the same period.
+The policy first introduced the concept of transmigration from the overpopulated Java to the less densely populated areas of Sumatra and Kalimantan with government-sponsored schemes from 1905 onwards.
+However, the number of people moved during the period of the policy was a tiny fraction of the increase in population in Java during the same period.

 Education

 The opening of Western education to indigenous Indonesians began only in the early 20th century.
 In 1900, only 1,500 went to European schools compared to 13,000 Europeans.
-By 1928, however, 75,000 Indonesians had completed Western primary school and nearly 6,500 secondary school although that was still a tiny proportion of the population.
+By 1928, 75,000 Indonesians had completed Western primary school and nearly 6,500 secondary school although that was still a tiny proportion of the population.

 Assessment

 The policy was the first serious effort to create programmes for economic development in the tropics.
 It differed from the "civilising mission" of other colonial powers in emphasising material welfare, rather than a transfer of culture.
-The policy's educational component was mainly technical, as it did not aim at creating brown Dutchmen and women.
+The policy's educational component was mainly technical, as it did not aim at creating enlightened Dutch people of color.
 The policy foundered on two problems.
 Firstly, the budgets allocated to the policy's programmes were never sufficient to achieve its aims, with the result that many colonial officials became disillusioned with the possibility of achieving lasting progress.
 The financial stringencies of the Great Depression put a definitive end to the policy.
-Secondly, the educational programmes of the policy contributed significantly to the Indonesian National Revival, which have Indonesians the intellectual tools to organise and to articulate their objections to colonial rule.
+Secondly, the educational programmes of the policy contributed significantly to the Indonesian National Revival, which gave Indonesians the intellectual tools to organise and articulate their objections to colonial rule.
 As a result, many in the colonial establishment saw the policy as a mistake, which was counter to Dutch interests.